About the Haiti Ministry

 Welcome to the Haiti Ministry of Mariners Church.
 We’re excited to share with you all that’s happening in our ministry and in Haiti through our church partner, Communauté de Gloire.

-It’s been six years since the tragic earthquake that devastated Port-au-Prince and its surroundings on January 10, 2010.
-Since then, teams of Americans from Mariners have been joining with pastors Joseph and Samuel Metelus and the members of their congregations to provide disaster relief and reconstruction aid to the Church of God by Faith (Port-au-Prince) and Communauté de Gloire (Torbek) communities.
+It’s been nine years since the tragic earthquake that devastated Port-au-Prince and its surroundings on January 10, 2010.
+Since then, teams of Americans from Mariners have joined with pastors Joseph and Samuel Metelus and the members of their congregations to provide disaster relief and reconstruction aid to the Church of God by Faith (Port-au-Prince) and Communauté de Gloire (Torbek) communities.

-In that time, pastors Joseph and Samuel have taken in 52+ children orphaned in the quake, and together, we have built the Glory Glory Center in Torbek, Haiti, which now serves as home to these children.
-Thanks to the generosity of the Mariners congregation, and the hard work and dedication of our Haitian friends in-country, the Glory Glory Center now boasts four dorms, a kitchen, and a chicken coop (fondly referred to as the Taj Macoop), as well as a medical clinic, generator house, and soon-to-be build dining patio (funded by our ministry partner and non-profit, Evolution Haiti).
+From 2010 through 2014, we worked primarily with Pastor Samuel to build the Glory Glory Center in Torbek, Haiti, which serves as home to the 52+ children he took in following the earthquake.
+Thanks to the generosity of the Mariners congregation, our ministry partners, and the hard work and dedication of our Haitian friends in-country, the Glory Glory Center boasts four dorms, a kitchen, a medical clinic, generator house, open-air dining patio, and a 500-member church.

 Pastor Samuel’s Vision for the Future